 Read more »The most popular of the Dodecanese Islands and one of the most popular of all the Greek islands, Rhodes is a multifaceted place, almost like a small country, with a history that has stirred romantics for centuries.
 It also has some of the best beaches the most interesting archaeological sites in Greece, fine restaurants and an intense nightlife.

-Read more »Monolithos Castle, perched 236 meters above sea level near the village of Monolithos on the island of Rhodes, is a remarkable medieval fortress that captivates visitors with its historical significance and stunning views.
-Constructed atop the remnants of an older castle, its challenging natural terrain highlights the architectural ingenuity of its builders.
-This strategic position not only provided defensive advantages but also offers breathtaking views of the surrounding area, embodying the historical and cultural richness of Rhodes.
+Read more »Monolithos Castle, rising 236 meters above sea level near the village of Monolithos, is a medieval fortress known for its historical significance and stunning views.
+Built on the ruins of an older castle, its strategic location showcases the ingenuity of its builders and offers breathtaking vistas, reflecting the rich history of Rhodes.

-Read more »The Medieval Castle of Lindos, which can be found within the Acropolis of Lindos, is a historic fortification that once included the Governor's Palace of the Knights of St. John.
-Originally comprising three buildings, only two have withstood the test of time.
-This landmark is a testament to the rich history and architectural prowess of the era, offering a glimpse into the medieval period on the island of Rhodes.
-The castle's strategic location and remaining structures continue to draw an abundance of visitors, making it an essential part of Lindos' cultural heritage.
+Read more »The Medieval Castle of Lindos, located within the Acropolis of Lindos, is a historic fortification that once housed the Governor's Palace of the Knights of St. John.
+Of its original three buildings, only two remain, offering a glimpse into Rhodes' medieval past.
+Its strategic location and preserved structures make it a key part of Lindos' cultural heritage and a must-visit landmark.

 Read more »The castle was built in the 12th century, during the Byzantine Era, by the Knights of the Order of St. John, whose main interest as soon as they arrived on the island in 1309, was to construct protective fortresses, preferably overlooking the sea, in order to defend themselves from the enemies.